 This web page shows only a small excerpt of our Joel research.
 Another 99 words(7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Joel History in all our PDF Extended History products.

 More information is included under the topic Early Joel Notables in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Joel surname or a spelling variation of the name include :

-Joel Settlers in the United States in the 18th Century
+Joel Settlers in United States in the 18th Century

-Joel Settlers in the United States in the 19th Century
+Joel Settlers in United States in the 19th Century